-ENROLLMENT PROCEDURES
+ENROLLMENT PROCEDURES AND IMMUNIZATION REQUIREMENTS

 Students may confirm enrollment by submitting a signed master agreement and enrollment forms, which are available in both English and Spanish.
-After student enrollment is confirmed, students are required to submit enrollment documents including immunization records, updated transcripts, and withdrawal grades from their previous school.
-Students are accepted throughout the entire school year from July 1 to June 30 for enrollment in the current or following school year.
-Students will be issued an official ID card at the time of enrollment.
-Students must always wear their ID card while on campus.
-The Charter School will request an official transcript from the previous school when the student is officially enrolled.
+After student enrollment is confirmed, students are required to submit registration documents including immunization records, updated transcripts, and withdrawal grades from their previous school(s).
+Students are accepted throughout the school year from July 1 to June 30 for enrollment in the current or following school year.
+Students will be issued official identification cards at the time of enrollment.
+Students must always wear their ID cards while on campus.
+DVE will request an official transcript from the previous school when the student is officially enrolled.